Peder Povelsson Paus: Life and work

-In the same year he was appointed by King Christian IV of Denmark as parson (parish priest) of the wealthy and less remote district of Kviteseid (which then also included Brunkeberg, Nissedal, Treungen and Vrådal), in succession to the late Sir Jens Michelsen.
+In the same year he was appointed by King Christian IV of Denmark-Norway as parson (parish priest) of the wealthy and less remote district of Kviteseid (which then also included Brunkeberg, Nissedal, Treungen and Vrådal), in succession to the late Sir Jens Michelsen.
 He was then additionally immediately elected as the new provost of all of Upper Telemark, also in succession to Sir Jens.
 As provost he was not only the religious leader of the vast region of Upper Telemark, but also one of the foremost government officials in Telemark; Norway was at the time divided into around 40 provostships, larger territorial units that comprised multiple parishes, and the provost ranked between the parsons and the bishops.
 He lived at Kviteseid Farm, the largest farm in Kviteseid.
 From the 17th to the 19th century, his descendants were among the foremost of the regional elite, the close-knit "aristocracy of officials" in Upper Telemark, where many family members served as priests, judges and other officials and where several state and church offices in practice were hereditary in the family for extended periods.
 Peter Paus is the progenitor of all extant male lines of the family Paus.
 His descendants include the playwright Henrik Ibsen, the singer Ole Paus and the composer Marcus Paus.

 Peter was interred under the choir floor in the upper part of Kviteseid Old Church.
 His son Sir Paul Peterson Paus (1625–1682), who was parish priest in Hjartdal and who was regarded as a learned and contemplative personality, wrote the Latin poem "In memoriam Domini Petri Pavli" in "eternal memory of a deceased father written by his grieving son."
 The poem in hexa- and pentameters is formed as an acrostic which together forms the phrase Petrus Pavli fi[liu]s pastor præpositus ("Peter Paulson pastor provost").
 The first verse reads in English translation:

 The original was on display in Kviteseid Old Church from 1653 until it was given to the university library in Oslo by the widow of Magnus Brostrup Landstad in the 19th century.
 Peter Paulson Paus was succeeded as provost of Upper Telemark by Sakarias Jonsson Skancke.
 The tradition of Peter's great physical powers have been handed down in Kviteseid until the modern age.